Glycine

 What causes glycine deficiency?

 Glycine encephalopathy is caused by changes (mutations) in the AMT, GLDC or GCSH genes which result in a deficiency of the enzyme that break-up the glycine.
-Diagnosis is based in the symptoms, the high glycine levels and the enzyme deficiency, as well as genetic testing.
+Diagnosis is based in the concerns, the high glycine levels and the enzyme deficiency, as well as genetic testing.
 Inheritance is autosomal recessive.

 Does glycine spike insulin?